-- Preliminary Round (Fall): Open to all 2L’s and 3L’s (except those 3L’s who were Semi-Finalists last year).
-No brief-writing is required.
+- Preliminary Round (Fall): Open to all 2L, 3L, and LLM students.
+No brief writing is required.
 Participants argue both sides of a current case—based on briefs prepared by the real advocates—in front of a panel of alumni or practitioner judges.
-First-time competitors are required to have a practice argument with a member of the Moot Court Board.
+First-time competitors are encouraged to have a practice argument with a member of the Moot Court Board.

 - Final Round (Spring): The top four competitors from the Semi-Final Round write briefs and argue a new case in front of a panel of sitting judges (typically federal appellate judges).